 Question 2: Write down the steps you did to get the name of the street the hospital is on.
 How could you get the same results without having to digitize a line along the road?

-Here are some graphical examples taken ESRI documentation of what we are going to do in the following sections.
-Theses illustrations are pretty old – where might you find more recent drawings (again remember links from the tutorial and lectures)?
+Here are some graphical examples from ESRI documentation of what we are going to do in the following sections.

 First we are going to reduce our study area to include only the areas within the city limits of Prince George.
 By using google (and the above illustrations) look up what a “CLIP” overlay does.
 Remember you need to have a polygon layer to clip with.
 The pgbound layer is a line layer however!
 What did we do before to make a line layer a polygon layer (we built a line layer into a polygon layer)?
 Try to see if you remember how to do it.